 The Executive Director oversees the general operations of the transit system in accordance with the policy direction prescribed by the Board of Directors.
-During the 2020 fiscal year a Director of Planning and Marketing, Director of Finance, Director of Operations and Innovation, Senior Transit Planner, Senior Fleet & Technology Management Specialist, Paratransit Planner, Senior Grants and Management Specialist, Marketing & Communications Specialist, Executive Assistant, Accounting Analyst, Customer Service Supervisor, two Customer Service Representatives and five interns supported the Executive Director.
+During the 2021 fiscal year a Director of Planning and Marketing, Director of Finance, Director of Operations and Innovation, Senior Transit Planner, Senior Fleet & Technology Management Specialist, Paratransit Planner, Senior Grants and Management Specialist, Marketing & Communications Specialist, Operations Specialist, Executive Assistant, Accounting Analyst, Customer Service Supervisor, and two Customer Service Representatives supported the Executive Director.

 Since its formation, the Authority has contracted with private companies for the day-to-day operation of its services.
-Fixed route and vehicle maintenance were provided under contract with MV Transportation, Inc. Paratransit services were provided under contract with Medical Transportation Management (MTM)
+Fixed route and vehicle maintenance were provided under contract with MV Transportation, Inc. Paratransit services were provided under contract with Medical Transportation Management (MTM) through March of 2021.
+In April 2021 pilot program was launched in coordination with County Connection to run the paratransit service.